-Applicants are required to undertake and report on the monitoring of customers' satisfaction with the scheme and the measures installed.
-The applicant should target a minimum of 10 per cent of all homes receiving individual measures and 100% of homes receiving whole house solutions, with the exception of retailer offers.
+Primary Bidders are required to undertake and report on the monitoring of customers' satisfaction with the scheme, the measures installed and the installation process.

+The Primary Bidder should survey for customer satisfaction a minimum of 10 per cent of all homes receiving individual measures costing less than £3,000 and 100% of homes receiving whole house solutions and individual measures costing over £3,000.
+Schemes based on retailer offers are excluded from the customer satisfaction monitoring requirements.